Systematic analysis of 3HDM symmetries: GCP transformations

 The $V_\mathbb{R}$ potentials add no fundamentally new structures: they can always be obtained from $V_\mathbb{C}$ by imposing HF invariance and enforcing real couplings through a trivial CP.
-What is genuinely interesting arises when HF and GCP transformations do not commute (in composite cases), leading to new symmetry-defined structures in the potential.
+Moreover, applying a GCP transformation to $V_\mathbb{C}$ may generate complex phases in the scalar potential; these phases could be basis-dependent (but not always, as in the CP4 model~\cite{Ivanov:2015mwl,Ferreira:2017tvy,Ivanov:2018ime}) and therefore unphysical.
+Some can be removed by unitary redefinitions of the scalar fields.
+In particular, if only a single complex phase is present, it can always be rotated away, yielding a real scalar potential without loss of generality.